alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 ### 🧮 How Many Mirrors

 We beging by estimating the area covered by buildings on the planet.
-How much space does each person occupy?
+How much space do we actually occupy?

 Let us say that each person on Earth lives in a room which is typically some 10 square meters.
 Add to that living quarters (kitchen, living room, bathroom) and it might be twice or three times the space;
 we will go add twice the space, getting to 30 m² per person.
 In cities it will probably be less on average, since we live in buildings;
-in villages it is likely bigger.
+in villages it is likely more than 30 m².
 A useful data point is that
 [around half of the world population live in cities](https://www.worldbank.org/en/topic/urbandevelopment/overview), so we can go with our average.

 How much roofing is that?
-Again, people in cities live in several heights, while villages tend to be flatter.
+Again, people in cities live at several heights, while villages tend to be flatter.
-We can estimate an average of two storeys, which gives us 15 m² of roof on top of every house.
+We can estimate a global average of two storeys, which gives us 15 m² of roof on top of every house.

 Now we need to add all those buildings where we do our daily activities: